 What is a latex mattress?

-Latex mattress is known for their supportive nature, with more spring and bounce than other mattress types.
+A latex mattress is known for its supportive nature, with more spring and bounce than other mattress types.
 They don’t retain much heat and are breathable, allowing for a comfortable night’s sleep during hot Australian summer nights.
 Plus, latex mattresses are incredibly durable, representing a lasting return on your investment.

 For eco-conscious sleepers, latex mattresses can be all-natural and chemical-free.
-Natural latex mattress is dust mite, mildew and mould resistant, so it also makes them a great choice for sleepers with sensitive skin or allergies.
-However, with natural latex produced by the para rubber tree, it’s a premium material, with a premium price tag.
+A natural latex mattress is dust mite, mildew and mould resistant, so it also makes them a great choice for sleepers with sensitive skin or allergies.
+However, with natural latex produced by the Para rubber tree, it’s a premium material, with a premium price tag.

 The quality – and price – of a latex mattress will depend on the type of latex used.
 It could be a latex blend that includes a synthetic, chemically-produced latex equivalent, or it could be 100% natural latex.